-To prevent a water leak when replacing the anode rod, a pipe thread sealant approved for potable water (such as Teflon Tape) must be applied to the threads of the anode rod.
-Proper application of a thread sealant will.
+To prevent a water leak when replacing the anode rod,

+a pipe thread sealant approved for potable water (such as Teflon Tape) must be applied to the threads of the anode rod.
+Proper application of a thread sealant will not interfere with the anode.